 The Format

-It’s not your job to write all about the student and their accomplishments.
-Leave the big picture recommendation for their guidance counselor.
-Your job is to talk about the your observations of your student from your perspective.
+It’s not your job to write all about the student and all their accomplishments.
+Some teachers ask for a brag list from the student, but I just leaving the big-picture recommendation for their guidance counselor.
+I feel an art teacher’s job is to talk about the student from your perspective as their teacher.
+Be personal and write about your relationship with the student and your observations of their growth.
 A general format includes:

 Opening: Use To Whom It May Concern or Dear Admissions Representative.